ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * The graph is heavily balanced to the left.
 Most of the requests took very little time.
 * On the right end of the spectrum we also see a couple of request.
-This are the coldstarts that occur the first time a Lambda Function is invoked.
+This are the cold starts that occur the first time a Lambda Function is invoked.

 From the XRAY service map we can see that on average the Lambda Function took 174 milliseconds to execute.